This set of Engineering Metrology Questions and Answers for Experienced people focuses on “Interferometry Applied to Flatness Testing”.

 Explanation: Type A optical flats have only one flat surface.
 Working surface in such type of optical flats is indicated by an arrow head on the cylindrical surface.
 This arrow head is pointing towards the working surface.

 11. To distinguish hill and valley one surface of optical flat is lightly pressed.
-Which of the following option is for valley?
+Which of the following option is for the valley?

 a) Number of fringes increases